EmmanuelInyang/altschool-second-semester/altschool-second-semester-exam/README.md

          chmod +x master.sh
       ```
 10. **Write the contents of master.sh**
-    - This script automates the deployment of a Laravel web application on the master virtual machine.
+    - This script automates the installation and setup of the LAMP stack on the master virtual machine.

 11. **Execute the master.sh script:**
       - To execute the 'master.sh' script, I used the following command: